-Portland, Oregon-based songwriter, pianist and vocalist Naomi LaViolette has found her niche amongst retro-style grooves, cool jazz, and classical arrangements.
-Naomi’s smooth vocals span the sultry blues of Norah Jones to the ambience of Sarah McLachlan, and her inclusion of both vintage and current keyboard sounds are reminiscent of both the funky rhythms of Billy Preston and classic folk-rock of Carole King.
-Her original songs tell stories of falling in love, life lessons and heartbreak, while striking a distinctive balance between sweet flirtation, soul-searching and gratitude.
-Her artistic and authentic live performance, whether solo or with a band, is an intimate and inspiring experience.
+Portland, Oregon-based songwriter, pianist, and vocalist Naomi LaViolette has found her niche amongst retro-style grooves, cool jazz, and classical arrangements.
+Naomi’s smooth vocals span a range of colors from the sultry blues timbre of Norah Jones to the ambience of Sarah McLachlan, and her inclusion of both vintage and current keyboard sounds are reminiscent of both the funky rhythms of Billy Preston and classic folk-rock of Carole King.
+Her original songs tell stories of falling in love, life lessons, and heartbreak, while striking a distinctive balance between sweet flirtation, soul-searching, and gratitude.
+Her artistic and authentic live performance, whether solo or with a band or ensemble, is an intimate and inspiring experience.

 Naomi released her first solo record, self-titled Naomi LaViolette in March 2012, an EP entitled You’ve Got Me in October 2013, and multiple singles.
 Her newest full-length record, entitled Written For You, was released in October 2017.Naomi’s work as a pianist, vocalist, arranger and composer with Steven Goodwin and the Saving His Music project has received prominent coverage in national and local news, including CBS Sunday Morning, The Week, The Oregonian, and The Saturday Evening Post.
 Their record, entitled The Nature Of Love, spent three weeks on the Billboard New Age chart in January 2018.